Genitive: Leonis Minoris

 Which star is Praecipua?

 There is further confusion regarding the naming of the brightest star in this constellation.
 In his book Star Names, Their Lore and Meaning, R. H. Allen says that Hevelius described the brightest star in Leo Minor as Praecipua, meaning ‘chief’, and that it was was later used as a star name by the Italian astronomer Giuseppe Piazzi in his Palermo Catalogue of 1814.
-However, I am unable to find any such mention of a Praecipua in Hevelius’s catalogue, although the name does appear in Piazzi’s catalogue.
+However, I am unable to find any mention of a Praecipua in Hevelius’s catalogue, although the name does appear in Piazzi’s catalogue.
 Allen also states that the star named Praecipua by Piazzi was 46 LMi, but again he is wrong; the American historian Morton Wagman has pointed out to me that the star Piazzi named Praecipua was actually 37 LMi, which he wrongly assessed as brighter than 46 LMi.
-Reasonably enough, modern sources have followed Allen by using the name Praecipua for the brightest star, 46 LMi, rather than the fainter 37 LMi.
+Reasonably enough, the name Praecipua is now officially applied to the brightest star, 46 LMi, rather than the fainter 37 LMi.

 Confusion also surrounds the Chinese constellations in Leo Minor.
 Chinese astronomers originally described a constellation called Neiping, the court of a judge or mediator, consisting of the stars Beta, 30, 37, and 46 LMi.
 But later on, an entirely different constellation called Shi, a court eunuch, was visualized in this same position, with Neiping transferred to some fainter stars to the west.